chuckwagoncomputing/hellen-VFR800/README.md

-This repo contains files to build a standalone plug and play RusEFI Hellen based ECU for a 99 Honda VFR800.
+bumpThis repo contains files to build a standalone plug and play RusEFI Hellen based ECU for a 99 Honda VFR800.
 The prototype is unfinished and currently none of these files can be used to make a functioning ECU

 A quick look at the wiring diagrams suggest this hardware should also be compatible with the CBR600F4i, CBR929RR, and 01-03 CBR1100xx  if the ECU connectors were repinned.